Our Story

 Archer knew what to do, but her only free day coming up was Easter, and he knew she would be at church.
 So, he planned a wonderful Easter service at sea, with candles, hymns, verses, communion, and his friend Trey.
 All this afforded him cover to take her by surprise, even though he painted her nails the night before.

 Post service, it was an absolutely stunning morning - no wind, blue skies, and gentle swell.
 Elizabeth was napping in the cockpit and Archer suggested a picture.
 She said, “let’s do it laying down.”
 He said, “nice try!”
-They stood at the stern.
+They posed at the stern with Trey pointing the camera.
+Elizabeth reached her hand innocently towards Archer’s back pocket.
+He took it in his.
 A gentle wave rocked the boat.
 As Elizabeth regained her balance, Archer was on his knee with a red velvet box opened.
-Elizabeth said, “the easiest YES of my life!”
-Archer said, “I want to ask you first.”
-She laughed, kissed him, and then they changed into swimsuits and jumped off the bow together.

 Why us?